Harpreet17594/cinewizard/README.md

 ## Usage

-[Provide usage examples or instructions on how to use our application.]
+Provide usage examples or instructions on how to use our application

 ## Methodology